Hypomagnesemia

 b) With body fluids (fistulas).

-4) A magnesium shift from the extracellular compartment during intensive treatment of diabetic ketoacidosis, in so-called hungry bone syndrome after surgical treatment of hyperparathyroidism, in refeeding syndrome, during sympathetic stimulation, in chronic alcohol abuse, or in acute pancreatitis (saponification at the sites of fat necrosis).
+4) A magnesium shift from the extracellular compartment during intensive treatment of diabetic ketoacidosis, in so-called hungry bone syndrome after surgical treatment of hyperparathyroidism, in refeeding syndrome, during sympathetic stimulation, in chronic alcohol misuse, or in acute pancreatitis (saponification at the sites of fat necrosis).

 Although hypomagnesemia is most frequently associated with reduced total body magnesium content, it may occur in patients with normal or even increased magnesium stores.
 Normal magnesium levels do not exclude magnesium deficiency.